 Other areas of counselling I deal with

-I offer short-term, long-term or open-ended counselling with regular reviews.
+I offer focused short-term, long-term therapy or open-ended counselling with regular reviews.

-I am happy to offer sessions via phone or Skype if face to face counselling is not possible.
+I can offer sessions on Zoom or by telephone if face to face counselling is not possible.

-I have worked in counselling since 2008 and full-time in psychotherapy since 2012.
+I have worked as a counsellor since 2008, full-time since 2012.
 I have a passionate interest in the person-centred movement and mindfulness.

 The person centred approach is underpinned with three core conditions; empathy, unconditional positive regard and congruence.
 I endeavour to offer these conditions during every session.
 I will respect you as an individual no matter what differences in gender, background, ethnic origin, sexuality, age or disability we may have.